The technology, benefits, risks and regulatory measures you need to know about ICOs now

 Future trends

 In the U.S., more and more organizations are considering issuing tokens under the presumption that they are considered securities.
-These organizations are exploring issuing tokens under securities exemptions such as Regulation A+, Regulation D, and Regulation S in the U.S..
-The U.S. cryptocurrency community is still waiting on a more definitive statement from the SEC, FinCEN, and CFTC on regulatory requirements for ICOs.
+These organizations are exploring issuing tokens under securities exemptions such as Regulation A+, Regulation D and Regulation S in the U.S. The U.S. cryptocurrency community is still waiting on a more definitive statement from the SEC, FinCEN and CFTC on regulatory requirements for ICOs.

 On the consumer end, token buyers are becoming more cautious about buying and trading ICO tokens.
 The cryptocurrency community is launching efforts to self-regulate token sales and conduct due diligence on behalf of the public.
 For example, industry leaders have begun to draft public, crowd-sourced ICO evaluation and due diligence frameworks.
 Additionally, an organization called the ICO Governance Foundation was launched to establish best practices and standards for ICOs, starting by providing and maintaining a public filing and registration protocol.
 In the past few months, many bloggers have published articles that teach the public how to evaluate token sales.